Alexander Prinz von Sachsen

-Alexander Prinz von Sachsen (born Alexander Afif on 12 February 1953; legally Alexander von Sachsen-Gessaphe, sometimes referred to as Alexander Prinz von Sachsen Herzog zu Sachsen) is a German businessman and the nephew, adopted son and heir of Maria Emanuel, Margrave of Meissen.
+Alexander Prinz von Sachsen (born Alexander Afif on 12 February 1953; legally Alexander Prinz von Sachsen-Gessaphe, sometimes referred to as Alexander Prinz von Sachsen Herzog zu Sachsen) is a German businessman and the nephew, adopted son and heir of Maria Emanuel, Margrave of Meissen.
 Following the death of Maria Emanuel in July 2012 he assumed the headship of the House of Saxony, based on a 1997 agreement that named him heir, but which was repudiated a few years later by a number of signatories.
 His claim is disputed by his cousin Daniel von Sachsen.

 Early life and career

-Born in Munich as Alexander Afif, he is the eldest son of Roberto Afif, Dr. Jur (mentioned as Catholic nobleman of Lebanon) and Anna of Saxony.
+Born in Munich as Alexander Afif, he is the eldest son of Roberto Afif, Dr. jur. (mentioned as Catholic nobleman of Lebanon) and Anna of Saxony.
 At birth Alexander did not possess rights to the abolished throne of Saxony (which was regulated by semi-Salic succession) as his parents’ marriage did not meet the equal marriage requirements of the Saxon house law.
 Alexander legally assumed the surname Prinz von Sachsen-Gessaphe on 25 August 1972; as German nobility had been constitutionally abolished in 1919, the hereditary titles of descendants of former nobility are unrecognized and instead incorporated into their surnames.

 Alexander grew up mainly in Mexico eventually taking over the running of a logistics company from his father.
 He married Gisela of Bavaria (b.
 10 September 1964), a granddaughter of Prince Franz of Bavaria, firstly civilly at Mexico City 3 April 1987 and then religiously at Andechs Abbey 29 August 1987.
 They have four children.

 In February 2003 Alexander began to work in attracting worldwide investors to Saxony, he also worked as an advisor to Georg Milbradt, Minister-President of Free State of Saxony, leaving with Milbradt in 2008.
 In the Summer of 2004, he received German citizenship.
 In 2009 he left Germany to resume living in North America (Mexico).
 In July 2012 Alexander gave a controversial interview where he criticised what he saw as ingratitude and a lack of etiquette on the part of the people in the former East Germany (which includes Saxony).